jeffmacd/pyqbclient/README.md

-A  module for interacting with the Quickbase API with an emphasis on being easy to use.
+A  module for interacting with the Quickbase tables  via the API with an emphasis on being easy to use.
 Everywhere the API calls for record or field IDs I have changed it to work with values  or labels.
 Evolved from simple functions I wrote while getting started with python, has been useful for me, maybe you will find it useful as well.